Madeira International Business Center

-- All (non-financial) income distributed from the Trustee to the Trust’s Beneficiaries is fully exempt of taxation provided these Beneficiaries are corporate entities licensed to operate within the MIBC or non-Portuguese resident entities/individuals.
+- All (non-financial) income distributed from the Trustee to the Trust’s Beneficiaries is fully exempt from taxation provided these Beneficiaries are corporate entities licensed to operate within the MIBC or non-Portuguese resident entities/individuals.

-Shipping and chartering companies have full access to the above mentioned tax benefits.
+Shipping and chartering companies have full access to the tax benefits mentioned above.

 In addition, non-Portuguese crew members aboard commercial vessels and yachts registered in the Madeira International Shipping Registry are not obliged to contribute to the Portuguese social security regime provided some form of insurance is guaranteed, public or private.

-In the case of Portuguese nationals or residents in Portuguese territory shall be mandatory covered by the general Portuguese social security regime.
+The general Portuguese social security regime shall mandatorily cover Portuguese nationals or residents in Portuguese territory.
 In this case, a total contribution rate of 2,7% will be applicable, of which 2,0% shall be borne by the employing entity and 0,7% by the employee.

 All crew members will be exempt from personal income tax in Portugal.

-Most types of international service activities will be allowed such as international trading, e-business and telecommunications, management services, consulting services, as well as the ownership of intellectual property, the development of real estate investments or the holding of participations through the incorporation of a SGPS – the Portuguese pure holding company.
+Most types of international service activities will be allowed, such as international trading, e-business and telecommunications, management services, consulting services, as well as the ownership of intellectual property, the development of real estate investments or the holding of participations through the incorporation of an SGPS – the Portuguese pure holding company.

-It should be noted that general services companies, nevertheless, may also hold participations in addition to the undertaking of their commercial activity.
+It should be noted that general services companies, nevertheless, may also hold participation in addition to the undertaking of their commercial activity.